savasp/gmdsl/README.md

 A Domain-Specific Language (DSL) for Graph Data Models

 **DISCLAIMER**: Most of the code in this repository has been written by Github's Copilot.
+Copilot also generated most of this README.

 ## Overview